pythonph/pycon-organizer-manual/logistics.md

 # Logistics

+This committee is very demanding before and during the conference.
+However, we've planned the committees so that Logistic will not be working after the conference.
+However for feedback purposes, they will still be expected during the retrospective event.

-This task is one of the most challenging tasks in organizing PyCon.
-It involves venue sourcing, selection, and preparation; arrangement of catering for snacks, meals, and drinks.
+The challenge in this committee involves venue sourcing, selection, and preparation; arrangement of catering for snacks, meals, and drinks.

 ## Responsibilities